VaibhavRajpoot/Employee_Attrition_Logistic_regression_Model/README.md

 Contributing
 Contributions to the Employee Attrition Model are welcomed!
 If you have suggestions for improvements, new features, or bug fixes, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
-We extend our gratitude to the contributors of the open-source libraries used in this project, whose efforts have been instrumental in its success.